m-ammarkhan/NotificationBuilder/README.md

 # NotificationBuilder

-Design Task

-# Description

-This task was assigned in the second week of my internship.
+ This design task was assigned in the second week of my internship.
 Following are the requirnments of this task:

 # Introduction
  This challenge is used to check your knowledge with modern web technologies with focus on:
     ● HTML 5
     ● CSS 3
     ● JavaScript (ES 5 / 6)